Interactive Mode

 > [Pasted image #1] What's wrong with this interface?

-Note that native terminals, iTerm terminals, and IDE built-in terminals will forcibly filter out image paste events, causing image pasting to fail when using platform native paste shortcuts (for example, using Cmd + V
+Note that native terminals, iTerm terminals, and IDE built-in terminals will forcibly filter out image paste events, causing image pasting to fail when using platform native paste shortcuts (for example, using Cmd + V to paste images on macOS is ineffective).
+In this case, you can use Ctrl + V or Shift + Ctrl + V to bypass this filter and paste images.

 Image Processing Examples